 Alternative loans are private, non-need, credit-based funds borrowed by the student to meet educational costs.
 However, the lender may require a cosigner.
 In addition to other financial aid, students may borrow up to their cost of attendance through an alternative loan.
-Please be advised that alternative loans will accrue interest while enrolled in school and do have a variable interest rate, changing as frequently as every 3 months.
+Please be advised that alternative loans will accrue interest while enrolled in College and do have a variable interest rate, changing as frequently as every 3 months.
 Currently, interest rates are between 3.25% and 12.5%, depending on lender and your credit history.
 Additionally, lending institutions will use credit scoring to determine your eligibility for an alternative loan.
 Therefore, a good credit status is absolutely necessary.

 Once on the private lender's website, please follow the instructions on how to apply for the private alternative loan.
-Please use our school code, 01239302.
+Please use our College code, 01239302.
 If you have been pre-approved for the loan you applied for, the lender will automatically mail you a pre-printed application/promissory note for signature and return it per the instructions given by the lender.
 Private Alternative loan applications can be e-signed directly on the lender web page.

 If you have any questions regarding this process or general financial aid questions, please do not hesitate to contact us at (215) 955-2867 or email@example.com.

 Federal Parent PLUS and Private Loans: Which do you borrow?
 Which is best for you?